-Mars: It is the fourth planet in the solar system.
-As the soil on Mars contains iron, its colour is reddish.
-Hence Mars is also it.
+Earth : It is the third planet of the solar system.
+No other planet other than the earth has life on it.
+As the earth is a magnet, it.
 Even though the planet is so huge, it revolves around itself with a great speed.
 As huge storms occur frequently on it, it is also called the 'Stormy Planet'.